cbg-ethz/haploclique/README.md

 OPTIONS:
    -h      Show this message
    -r      Path to the reference genome (required)
-   -a      Path to the alignment in BAM format (required) -q      Edge threshold
+   -i      Path to the alignment in BAM format (required) -q      Edge threshold for error-corrected reads
+   -g      Edge threshold for raw reads
-   -o      Minimal relative overlap
+   -o      Minimal relative overlap for error-corrected reads -j      Minimal relative overlap for raw reads
    -c      Maximal coverage
    -s      Minimal clique size
    -p      PacBio alignment with InDelFixer
-   -i      InDelFixer alignment
+   -a      InDelFixer alignment
    -t      Number of iterations
    -u      Shuffle in parallelization
    -e      Continue assembly
    -z      Split size
+   -x      Split size for singletons
-   -g      No parallelization
+   -G      No parallelization
    -w      Do not re-use singletons
    -n      Do not use alignment prior
    -l      Only predict indels, no haplotypes
+   -m      Maximal time for max-clique enumeration
 ```
 #####Quasispecies assembly of long-range haplotypes
 For quasispecies assembly, please use the helper script `haploclique-assembly-auto`: